pulumi/registry/themes/default/content/registry/packages/eks/v3-migration/_index.md

 The Nodejs SDK is updated to use state of the art Pulumi tooling, improving stability, documentation and security.
 The update requires the following changes to programs:

 - Properties of the components are now outputs instead of plain types.
 Notable cases where you need to change your program are:
-  - The [`Cluster::getKubeConfig`](https://www.pulumi.com/registry/packages/eks/api-docs/cluster/#method_GetKubeconfig) method now returns an output.
+  - The [`Cluster.getKubeConfig`](https://www.pulumi.com/registry/packages/eks/api-docs/cluster/#method_GetKubeconfig) method now returns an output.
-  - Creating an IRSA based IAM role now requires you to use `apply` for accessing the OIDC provider ARN and URL.
+  - The `Cluster.core.oidcProvider` property is an output now.
+Creating an IRSA based IAM role now requires you to use `apply` for accessing the OIDC provider ARN and URL.
 An example of how this works can be found [here](https://github.com/pulumi/pulumi-eks/blob/release-3.x.x/examples/oidc-iam-sa/index.ts).
+  - `cluster.core.oidcProvider` is an output now.
-  - `k8s.Provider` will be deleted if not referenced (no impact, but it will appear in the diff)
+- The `cluster.provider` will be deleted if not referenced (no impact, but it will appear in the diff)
-  - `clusterOidcProvider` is an output now. `getKubeConfig` returns an output now
 - The deprecated input property `deployDashboard` of the `Cluster` component has been removed from the Nodejs SDK.
 This has already been removed from the other SDKs in the past.
 If you’d like to continue using it, you can adopt the existing code into your own program from [here](https://github.com/pulumi/pulumi-eks/blob/bcc170e72b802a78e7f0a99bc92316a5f8a62b0e/nodejs/eks/dashboard.ts).
 - The `createManagedNodeGroup` function will now create an Pulumi EKS `ManagedNodeGroup` instead of creating the underlying `aws.eks.NodeGroup` resource directly.
 During the upgrade to Pulumi EKS v3 you'll see the additional wrapper component being created.
+- The capitalization of the `AuthenticationMode` and `AccessEntryType` enum values has been aligned with other providers (e.g. `AuthenticationMode.API` => `AuthenticationMode.Api`).
+The previous values have been marked as deprecated and now point to their new counterparts.

 ## Miscellaneous changes